iTwin/itwinjs-core/docs/bis/guide/schema-evolution/data-evolution-across-time.md

 ## Using Child Elements

 Stairs using either a Type or a FormAspect may eventually need to be detailed (detailed modeling could also be done from the start).
 This detailing is enabled using child Elements.
-To support this, the Stair class designer will add the mixin class IParentElement as a superclass of Stair (indicating that this Stair can be defined via its children, but not via a breakdown model).
+To support this, the Stair class designer will add the mixin class IParentElement as a superclass of Stair (indicating that this Stair can be defined via its children, but not via a sub-Model).
 For further clarity, thee Stair class designer will subclass PhysicalElementAssemblesChildElements…..

 <!-- (image of Stair, etc….) -->